Palouse to Cascades Trail Coalition

 Beverly to Warden 54.8 miles

 Beverly is a small community of homes adjacent to the PTCT.
 Just south ¼ mile is another community called Schwana which has a gas station where there are some food supplies.
 The trail going east is hard packed sand.
 There is a trailhead with a restroom and camping about 2 miles east if you go north off the trail onto WDFW land.
-In about another 3 miles you need to detour (view detour) south onto Rd 17 SW as there are two bridges which are closed to the east.
-6.5 miles east you can regain the trail for an additional 4.5 miles until you need to leave the railroad ROW as there is still an active railroad until Warden.
+In about 8 miles you need to detour off the railroad grade onto a dirt road heading east as there is still an active railroad until Warden.
+This dirt road closely parallels the railroad grade which is above you on the hillside to the south.

 Continue on RD 17 SW which changes names and in about 13 miles comes out onto SR 26.
 In less than one mile turn right onto S Danielson Rd.
 This becomes S Bench Rd.
 Turn left onto S Broadway Rd and follow this through town.
 There are numerous businesses along Broadway.
 Turn right onto Lee St and then north onto S Booker Rd which takes you directly into Warden.